 Bare metal is not the right choice for every situation.
 Understanding the trade-offs helps you make the right infrastructure decision.

 Provisioning time is slower.
 Spinning up a cloud VM takes seconds.
-Provisioning a physical bare metal server can take minutes to hours, depending on the provider.
+According to Atlantic.Net, automated provisioning of a bare metal server with available hardware typically takes 30 minutes to 4 hours, compared to days for manual provisioning involving multiple technicians.
 If you need instant scalability, cloud infrastructure has a structural advantage here.

 Scaling requires planning.
 You cannot instantly add resources the way you can with cloud.
 Scaling a bare metal environment means provisioning additional servers or upgrading hardware, which requires advance planning.